Irish Brigade (World War I)

 The "Irish Brigade" was an attempt by Sir Roger Casement to form an Irish nationalist military unit during World War I among Irishmen who had served in the British Army and had become prisoners of war (POWs) in Germany.
 Casement sought to send a well-equipped and well-organised Irish unit to Ireland, to fight against Britain, in the aim of achieving independence for Ireland.
-Such an action was to be concurrent with the ongoing war between Britain and Germany, thereby providing indirect aid to the German cause, without the ex-POWs fighting in the Imperial Germany Army itself.
+Such an action was to be concurrent with the ongoing war between Britain and Germany, thereby providing indirect aid to the German cause, without the ex-POWs fighting in the Imperial German Army itself.

 Formation

 Casement was a former British diplomat, who had since devoted himself to the cause of Irish independence.
 He was inspired by John MacBride's success in forming the Irish Transvaal Brigade, during the Boer War.
 Casement traveled to Germany by way of the United States, shortly after the outbreak of World War I, with the aid of the Irish Republican Brotherhood and the Clan na Gael.

 On 27 December 1914, Casement signed an agreement in Berlin, authorizing the brigade, with German Secretary of State Arthur Zimmermann.
 Only 56 Irishmen volunteered and they were brought together at a POW camp at Limburg an der Lahn.
 At its peak the brigade's Irish personnel consisted of: